 Vanilla Chia Seed Protein Smoothie

-- Combine all ingredients together and blend using a smoothie blender for about a minute.
+- Blend using a personal blender or nutribullet for about a minute.

 - Serve and enjoy!